onqtam/headjack/src/motivation/philosophy.md

 > "Our mission is to organize the world's information and make it universally accessible and useful." - [Google](https://about.google/)

 Headjack's mission is to end network effect monopolies & data silos by making identity & data interoperable.
-The status quo is a disservice to humanity.
+The status quo is just a local maximum.
 Goals:

 - distribute power and let people have a choice - identity should belong to no one
-- add [authenticity](authenticity.md) to information, build the [ledger of record](https://twitter.com/balajis/status/1459140902144729088) and improve accountability
+- add [authenticity](authenticity.md) to information and build the [ledger of record](https://twitter.com/balajis/status/1459140902144729088) for greater accountability
 - improve transparency - ["Sunlight is the best disinfectant"](https://en.wiktionary.org/wiki/sunlight_is_the_best_disinfectant)
     - virality needs to be politically & content-neutral
-- break the [vertical integration](problems.md#vertical-integration-vs-specialization--competition) through interoperability & markets
+- break the [vertical integration](problems.md#vertical-integration-vs-specialization--competition) through interoperability & markets - allow for alternatives
     - lower the barrier to entry for innovation - the design space is boundless
     - empower super users to separate signal from noise
-    - the monopolistic ad economy is a paperclip maximizer with huge cultural repercussions and needs alternatives
+    - fix the incentives - the monopolistic ad economy is a paperclip maximizer with huge cultural repercussions
 - make infrastructure more resilient